 (7) Cost of living.
 The standard of living in Roxas City is simple.
 If you are a foreign national, a businessman, or one who is earning a good income, your purchasing power parity (PPP) here is high because the cost of goods and services are lower compared to the neighboring cities.
 And you can conveniently drive your car (or commute) through light traffic.

 (8) Peaceful living.
 Roxas City doesn’t have the common misdeeds found in big cities.
 In fact, some foreign nationals here prefer to walk around every street corner without having to worry about anything.
-Although, you won’t see any significantly tall building no matter where you go, you’ll also won’t feel the pressure of being in a big city or crowded place.
+Although, you won’t see any significantly tall building no matter where you go, you’ll also won’t feel the pressure of being in a big city or a crowded place.

 The popular banks in Roxas City are Allied Bank, Banco De Oro, Banko Sentral ng Pilipinas, Bank of the Philippine Islands, Chinabank, Development Bank of the Philippines, EastWest Bank, Land Bank of the Philippines, Maybank, Metrobank, Philippine National Bank, Philippine Savings Bank, Philippine Veterans Bank, Rizal Commercial Banking Corporation, and Security Bank.